Random coalescing geodesics in first-passage percolation: Coalescence

-Moreover, a non-crossing geodesic $G$ defines an equivalence relation on $\Z^2$ by declaring $u\sim v$ if $G(u)$ and $G(v)$ coalesce.
-The equivalence classes of this relation will be referred to as the {\bf coalescing classes} of $G$.
-If $G$ almost surely has a unique coalescing class then we say that $G$ is coalescing.
+Moreover, a random non-crossing geodesic $G$ defines an equivalence relation on $\Z^2$ where $u\sim v$ if $G(u)$ and $G(v)$ coalesce.
+The equivalence classes of this relation will be referred to as the {\bf coalescence classes} of $G$.
+If $G$ almost surely has a unique coalescence class then $G$ is coalescing.

-In order to prove Theorem~\ref{thm:coalescence} we mainly need to show that each member of $\rcg$ is coalescing.
-Ideally the outline of our proof would be as follows.
-We first show that every non-crossing geodesic eventually moves into a half-plane.
-We would also show that if $\omega'$ is an alteration of $\omega$ on finitely many edges then $G(v)(\omega) \Delta G(v)(\omega')$ contains finitely many edges for any vertex $v$.
-Then we let $R$ be any shift invariant order on $\Z^2$.
-We show by the mass transport principle that for any coalescence class of $G$ there is no least element according to the order $R$.
-However, by the finite upwards energy property we show that if $G$ is not coalescing then there exists a coalescence class with a least element.
-This is a contradiction and $G$ is coalescing.